ColdBox/coldbox-platform/ApplicationTemplate/handlers/tests/readme.txt

 The following test cases have been created for testing of event handlers, please note that the controller created is the ColdBox's testcontroller.

 The code speaks for itself.
-Just make sure you base your tests on the baseTest.cfc
+Just make sure you tests inherit from the base test that can be found at coldbox.system.extras.baseTest

 Structure:
-AllTests.cfc - Test Suite for all test cases cases/baseTest.cfc - The base test case that all event handlers need to inherit from cases/ehGeneralTest.cfc - The test case for the ehGeneral.cfc handler cases/ehMaintTest.cfc - The test case for the ehMain.cfc handler
+AllTests.cfc - Test Suite for all test cases cases/ehGeneralTest.cfc - The test case for the ehGeneral.cfc handler cases/ehMaintTest.cfc - The test case for the ehMain.cfc handler